tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 less -S $DIR/output/calmas_region_genocall.geno.gz
 ```

-We are analyzing 40 individuals, so we should have 122 fields in the geno file.
+We are analyzing 40 individuals so we should have 122 fields in the geno file.
 You should confirm this and try to print the genotype posterior
 probabilities for the individual called CMASS6608007 at position chr7:136054.
 What is the most probable genotype call?
 You should also ensure
 that the probabilities sum to 1.